Astigmatism is a common visual problem that can be treated easily.

 In normal vision, the cornea and the lens work together to refract the light that enters the eye through the pupil.
 The eye is shaped so that the refraction, or bending of the light, happens in exactly the right way to focus the light perfectly and produce an accurate image on the retina.

-A patient with an astigmatism experiences a refractive error, caused by the shape of the cornea or the lens.
+A patient with astigmatism experiences a refractive error, caused by the shape of the cornea or the lens.
 Typically, their eyes will be shaped more like an oval than a perfect sphere.
-This means that their vision will be blurred or distorted because the light rays are not coming together and focusing in the right place.
+This means that their vision will be blurred or distorted because the light rays are not coming together and focusing in the right place as two points of focus exist.

 If you are wondering how to correct an astigmatism, the treatment options are outlined below.
 To restore a patient’s vision, a change needs to be made so that the light can be focused properly once more.
 This can be done either by using external corrective lenses (glasses or contact lenses) or through surgery (laser eye surgery or lens implants with toric – astigmatism correcting intraocular lenses).